 Use Cases ↑ Back to top

-The following use cases are useful for gaining a better understanding of what is possible with Product Bundles:
+The following use cases will help you develop a better understanding of what’s possible with Product Bundles:

 - Creating Simple Product Kits – The Happy Ninja bundle.

-- Selling Products in Bulk – The Poster Pack bundle.
+- Selling Products in Bulk – The Bulk Discount Deck Pack bundle.

 - Creating Downloadable Item Packages – The Woo Music bundle.

-- Creating Complex Products – The Complete Skateboard scenario.
+- Creating Assembled Products – The Complete Skateboard scenario.